dhruvbalwada/POB/README.md

 # Physical Oceanography

-The book is readable on
+The book is readable on https://pob.readthedocs.io

 This project is meant to be a collection of notes on physical oceanography.

-For now the project will start by writing notes that are being taught at NYU by Dr. Shafer Smith (https://cims.nyu.edu/~shafer/papers/index.html).
+In the beginning the project started by using notes that were taught at NYU by Dr. Shafer Smith (https://cims.nyu.edu/~shafer/papers/index.html).

 The longterm motivation of the project is to build a resource (like an online book) for oceanographers to refer to when they want to.
 This should include a collection of notes on theory, worked out examples, observational analysis, references to suitable papers etc.